cognitedata/reveal/react-components/src/architecture/base/README.md

 - **ToolController**
   Holds the tools and all commands, the active tool and the previous tool.
-- It inherit from `PointerEvents`, which is a base class on the Reveal side.
+  - It inherits from `PointerEvents`, which is a base class on the Reveal side.
 All virtual functions are implemented in the `ToolControllers`.
-- It created a `PointerEventsTarget`, also on the Reveal side, that set up all the event listeners for the pointer (mouse or touch) handlers.
+  - It creates a `PointerEventsTarget`, also on the Reveal side, that set up all the event listeners for the pointer (mouse or touch) handlers.
 The `PointerEventsTarget` will automatically call the functions `onHover`, `onClick`, `onDoubleClick`, `onPointerDown`, `onPointerUp` and `onPointerDrag` correctly.
   - In addition it sets up some other events like `onKey` and `onFocus`.
   - All event are routed to the active tool

 ### architecture/base/commands